appcircleio/appcircle-custom-script/README.md

 For a list of Appcircle-specific environment variables, please refer to the following documentation:  https://docs.appcircle.io/environment-variables/appcircle-specific-environment-variables

-## Required Input Variables
+## Input Variables

+### Required

 - `Execute`: Script to execute with.
 For example bash or ruby.

-## Optional Inputs Variables
+### Optional

 - `Script`: Script to execute.

+## Relationship

+Below workflow steps are related with this step and should be used as recommended.

-## Required Steps
+### Required Steps

-- There is no required step that needs to be run afterward for this step to work as expected.
+There is no required step that needs to be run beforehand for this step to work as expected.

-## Preceding Steps
+### Preceding Steps

-- There is no preceding step advised to be run beforehand for this step to work as expected.
+There is no preceding step advised to be run beforehand for this step to work as expected.

-## Following Steps
+### Following Steps

-- There are no subsequent steps advised to be run for this step to work as expected.
+There are no subsequent steps advised to be run for this step to work as expected.